 As commercial use was not at the time being considered in terms of its viability, the unit was poorly configured, with drainage runs dissecting the property at multiple points.
 The unit was left in shell configuration with no shopfronts and the property lay vacant for many years.

-In the context of the overall Genesis non-residential portfolio, this adopted strategy led to an increase in rent roll of 46% over an eight-month period from November 2013, and the overall increase in portfolio value was 29%.
+In the context of the overall Genesis non-residential portfolio, this adopted strategy led to an increase in rent roll of 46% over an eight-month period, and the overall increase in portfolio value was 29%.
 This was in addition to reducing the vacancy rate from 45% to 16%, and bringing in capital receipts of £4.5m.

 It is this collaborative wholesale approach that creates viable commercial assets that work in synergy with, and provide valuable resources to, the on-site community.